LibraryCarpentry/lc-compendium-packaging/_episodes/04-special.md

 > {: .solution}
 {: .discussion}

-> ## Create a README for a Compendium Package with Special Cases of Data and Code
+> ## Exercise: Create a README for a Compendium Package with Special Cases of Data and Code
 >
 > In Lesson 2: Episode 3, you learned about the specific elements needed in a README file.
 We will now ask you to apply this information towards creating a README file for a research compendium containing special cases of data and code.
 You will not be creating each section of the README, but rather discussing what major key areas need to be included in the document based on the below scenario.
 >